 Don’t leave the ninety-nine

 Do you remember the old cartoons with the sheep and the wolf?
-The wolf was always out to get the sheep to have for lunch, but the sheep dog would come along at just the right time to rescue the sheep.
-The interesting thing was the wolf was always getting the sheep that were off by themselves away from the rest of the flock.
+The wolf was always trying to steal the sheep to have for lunch, but the sheep dog would come along at just the right time to rescue the sheep.
+The interesting thing was, the wolf was always getting the sheep that were off by themselves away from the rest of the flock.

 It’s a similar picture of our walk through life.
 We are to stay close with other “sheep” where the Shepherd is keeping watch.
 We encourage and pray for one another and look out for each other.
 It is a very important way of life for believers.
 I know this from experience.
 When I first started making my own decisions in life, I was headed in a direction that I thought was right to take care of myself.
 My desire for independence tainted my ability to make good decisions.
 In the process, I often found myself on the “edge of the flock” as it were.
 Basically, I was out from under the protection and encouragement of the church and other believers.
 Many times, I found myself vulnerable to the “wolves” of the world.
 As I continued to go through life, often I felt the need to try to find my place in a body of believers, but because I didn’t want to take the time to invest in others or get to know other believers in my area, I didn’t stay on that path very long.
 It was uncomfortable and awkward.

 God was always so faithful to seek me out and come rushing in to protect me when I was about to be devoured.
 Much of my pain and lasting regrets from wrong choices could have been avoided had I stayed “connected” with God’s people.
-Today’s verse says, “What man of you, having a hundred sheep, if he loses one of them, does not leave the ninety-nine in the wilderness, and go after the one which is lost until he finds it?
-Luke 15:4 That’s exactly what God did for me every time I was within the clutches of the enemy.
-He rushed in to rescue me and I am so thankful.
+Today’s verse says, “What do you think?
+If a man has a hundred sheep, and one of them goes astray, does he not leave the ninety-nine and go to the mountains to seek the one that is straying?”
+(Matthew 18:12)